Cathy A.

 FAQ Icon

 Practice is key.
 Regularly participate in debates, seek feedback, and work on refining your research, argumentation, and public speaking skills.
-Learning from experienced debaters can also be valuable
+Learning from experienced debaters can also prove valuable

 What is the role of the affirmative and negative sides in a debate?